Backpacking Is Life · Updated June 2026

-I have spent time in Tokyo across multiple trips, and the accommodation question trips people up more than it should.
-The short answer: stay in Shinjuku if you want the trip to be easy, look at Asakusa or Ueno if you are watching costs, and consider Tokyo Station or Ginza if you want something calmer and more polished.
+I’ve spent time in Tokyo across multiple trips, and the accommodation question trips people up more than it should.
+The short answer: stay in Shinjuku if you want the trip to be easy, look at Asakusa or Ueno if you’re watching costs, and consider Tokyo Station or Ginza if you want something calmer and more polished.

 Best quick picks for 2026

-- Best for day trips (Nikko, Kamakura, Hakone): Tokyo Station or Shinjuku — both give quick Shinkansen or limited express access
+• Best for day trips (Nikko, Kamakura, Hakone): Tokyo Station or Shinjuku

 Ready to book your Tokyo base?